-The regional and national networks and single sites that are part of a FLUXNET cluster can continue to keep their specific databases and interfaces if needed (the Data portals in Figure 1) to distribute their data.
-This could be needed in case of different formats (e.g. when linked to other observation networks with different standards) or in case of different processing (e.g.

-- 170 additional variables calculated centrally from raw data, or products of regionally specific processing tools).
-It should be noted that standard processing has the advantage of making all the data more comparable but at the same time it is possible that in specific conditions or sites it fails and an ad hoc specific processing is needed and results could be shared in the network Data portals.
-Differences in the data policies applied to specific sites or specific portions of the database can also be handled through regional data portals that can define licenses different respect to the common used in FLUXNET.
-Then, when a dataset become - 175 ready to be shared in the FLUXNET system, it is processed also following the agreed FLUXNET standard and loaded in the FLUXNET basket.
+The regional and national networks and single sites that are part of a FLUXNET cluster can continue to keep their specific databases and interfaces if needed (the data portals in Fig. 1) to distribute their data.
+This could be needed in the case of different formats (e.g., when linked to other observation networks with different standards) or in case of different processing (e.g., additional variables calculated centrally from raw data or products of regionally specific processing tools).
+It should be noted that standard processing has the advantage of making all the data more comparable, but, at the same time, it is possible that in specific conditions or sites it fails, an ad hoc specific processing is needed, and results could be shared in the network data portals.
+Differences in the data policies applied to specific sites or specific portions of the database can also be handled through regional data portals that can define a different license with respect to the common one used in FLUXNET.
+Then, when a dataset become ready to be shared in the FLUXNET system, it is processed also following the agreed FLUXNET standard and loaded in the FLUXNET basket.

-The FLUXNET collection is then not any more a large dataset stored in one location but a set of sub-collections stored in the FLUXNET baskets of the different FLUXNET clusters and accessible visiting all of them to get the last version available.
-The access can be implemented through a common query system (the FLUXNET shuttle in Figure 1) that points automatically to

-- 180 the different FLUXNET baskets and, using standardized metadata that include versioning information, gets the last version of the FLUXNET cluster collections to create an updated FLUXNET collection for the user.
-In this way, each single user could create at any time (on demand) a collection that is built using the most recent data provided by the FLUXNET network, allowing applications that requires updated collections.
-At the same time, the system gives the possibility to promptly correct possible errors if needed and to include continuously new sites as soon as they are ready to share, making FLUXNET even - 185 more inclusive.
-In order to help scheduling of the work of the teams responsible of the sites, fixed "FLUXNET shuttle" runs can be scheduled for the main operational activities, e.g. before a FLUXCOM training or periodically when satellite products validation tasks are scheduled.
+The FLUXNET collection is then not a large dataset stored in one location any more but a set of sub-collections stored in the FLUXNET baskets of the different FLUXNET clusters and accessible by visiting all of them to get the last version available.
+The access can be implemented through a common query system (the FLUXNET shuttle in Fig. 1) that points automatically to the different FLUXNET baskets and, using standardized metadata that include versioning information, gets the last version of the FLUXNET cluster collections to create an updated FLUXNET collection for the user.
+In this way, each single user could create at any time (on demand) a collection that is built using the most recent data provided by the FLUXNET network, allowing applications that require updated collections.
+At the same time, the system gives the possibility to promptly correct possible errors if needed and to include continuously new sites as soon as they are ready to share, making FLUXNET even more inclusive.
+In order to help the scheduling of the work of the teams responsible for the sites, fixed "FLUXNET shuttle" runs can be scheduled for the main operational activities, e.g., before a FLUX-COM training or periodically when satellite product validation tasks are scheduled.

-Clearly one of the requisites to have the FLUXNET shuttle working correctly and the users able to use the data is a common and clear data policy.
-The FLUXNET clusters must agree on a common data licence that should simplify and promote the use moving to the Creative Common CC-BY 4 license (https://creativecommons.org/licenses/by/4.0/) that ensure attribution and promote data use.
-All this, however, must also considered the need of recognition and advantages for the scientists working at the sites that are discussed below.
+Clearly one of the requisites for having the FLUXNET shuttle work correctly and for the users to be able to use the data is a common and clear data policy.
+The FLUXNET clusters must agree on a common data license that should simplify and promote the use of the data.
+With the aim of having FLUXNET used and promoted by different communities, standard data licenses should be considered because they are common across disciplines and for this reason well know.
+Currently most of the monitoring networks are moving to the Creative Commons CC-BY 4 license (https://creativecommons.org/licenses/by/4.0/, last access: 14 November 2020) that ensures attribution and promotes data use.
+All this, however, must also consider the need of recognition and advantages for the scientists working at the sites that are discussed below.